storacha/ipfs-car/README.md

 blockstore.destroy()
 ```

-When providing a custom Blockstore, it is your responsibiltiy to call `blockstore.destroy()` when you're finished.
-Failing to do so will fill up the users storage.
+When providing a custom Blockstore, it is your responsibility to call `blockstore.destroy()` when you're finished.
+Failing to do so will fill up the users' storage.

 ### `ipfs-car/unpack/fs`